Contact me at: firstname.lastname@example.org

 Quick Facts about me:

-I am a Lecturer in American Studies at the University of Hawai’i.
-In the fall of 2017 I defended my dissertation to complete my PhD in American Studies at Purdue University.
+I am an Assistant Professor of History at the University of Utah’s Asia Campus in Incheon, South Korea where I teach courses on US history and social justice.
+I am currently working on my book project, titled The People’s Park: Work, the Body, and the Environment in Radical Postwar Placemaking.
+In the fall of 2017 I defended my dissertation to complete my Ph.D. in American Studies at Purdue University.
 I received my Bachelor of Arts degree in History from Agnes Scott College in 2009 and Master of Arts degree in American Studies from Purdue University in 2011.
 I specialize in twentieth-century U.S. social and cultural history, and my research and teaching focus on the relationship between power, the body, and place in American visual and material culture.

-I have taught a variety of undergraduate and graduate courses across five universities, and am currently teaching American Studies in the University of Hawai’i system at UH Manoa and Honolulu Community College.
+I have taught a variety of undergraduate and graduate courses across five universities.
+Between 2016 and 2018 I taught six American Studies courses in the University of Hawai’i system at UH Manoa and Honolulu Community College.